 Here’s something people don’t say enough: Not every position feels good for every body.
 What’s amazing for one couple might be awkward for another.
 That’s where communication comes in.

 Talk about it.
 Laugh through it.
 Say “nope, not for me” and move on.
-That’s part of the fun.
+That's meant to be the enjoyment.

-If something feels weird, uncomfortable, or painful—stop.
+If something is strange, unpleasant, or painful—stop.
 Try something else.
 You’re not doing it wrong.
 You’re learning together.

 Some advice that actually matters: